CasparKielwein/Aaargh/Level.md

 | 21    | 6 | +5 | +2 |

-HP and Damage scaling of Heroies; The level when a bonus increases is not prcesice.
+HP and Damage scaling of Heroes; The level when a bonus increases is not precise.
-The example is an average character with Hit dice D10 Damage is also average for a Hero who is capable of doing damage but not a focuesed striker
+The example is an average character with Hit dice D10 Damage is also average for a Hero who is capable of doing damage but not a focused striker

 | Level | HP | Hero Damage |
 | 1     | 10 | 3d6 +3 | +0 |